ponylang/rfcs/text/0000-branch-prediction-intrinsics.md

 This is a basic concept, the documentation string should be sufficient.
 In addition, a Pony pattern with practical examples could be useful.

+We'll also want to stress that these construct are mainly intended for performance critical code and that the cost of being wrong can be significant.

 # How We Test This

 These intrinsics will directly map to LLVM's intrinsics.
 We would assume that their implementation works.